pantos-io/research-go-ethrelay/README.md

 `get transaction [txHash]`: Retrieves the transaction with the specified hash

+`get longestchainendpoint`: Retrieves the most recent block hash of the longest chain in the eth relay contract on the verifying chain

+`stake`: Retrieves the amount of stake deposited in the relay-contract on the verifying chain

+`stake deposit [amountInWei]`: Deposits amountInWei stake of the account balance in the contract

+> e.g. `stake deposit 25000000000000000000` deposits 25 ETH

+`stake withdraw [amountInWei]`: Withdraws the submitted stake back to the account balance.
+Remember that stake can be locked in the contract when a block was submitted and you have to wait until it is unlocked again.

 `submit block [blocknumber]`: Submits the specified block header from the target chain to the verifying chain

 `submit epoch [epoch]`: Sets the epoch data for the specified epoch on the verifying chain